Malak67/star-wars-characters/README.md

-# Next.js & NextUI Template
+# Start Wars Characters App

-This is a template for creating applications using Next.js 13 (app directory) and NextUI (v2).
+This is a Next.js app which shows the list of all Star Wars characters using the free API from SWAPI (https://swapi.dev/)

 ## Technologies Used